Florida employee benefits and HR rules

 florida

-Employee rights are protected by both state and federal law.
+Employee protections are provided by both state and federal law.
 If you have workers or plan to hire in the state, you must know what rights your employees have.

 Florida-specific state rights include:

-• The Florida Minimum Wage Act provides additional protections on top of the federal minimum wage, requiring employers to pay non-exempt workers at least $11 per hour through 2023.
+• State minimum wage: The Florida Minimum Wage Act provides additional protections on top of the federal minimum wage, requiring employers to pay non-exempt workers at least $11 per hour through 2023.
 The minimum wage increases by $1 per hour each year through 2026.

-• Employers with two or more employees must provide equal pay for jobs that require the same skills, effort, job duties, and responsibilities.
+• Equal pay: Employers with two or more employees must provide equal pay for jobs that require the same skills, effort, job duties, and responsibilities.

-• There are exceptions for seniority, merit, earnings measured by quantity or quality of work, and other factors.
+• Exceptions for seniority, merit, earnings measured by quantity or quality of work, and other factors apply.

-• Employees are generally allowed to lawfully possess a firearm in their privately owned vehicle on their employer's property.
+• Weapons in the workplace: Employees are generally allowed to lawfully possess a firearm in their privately owned vehicle on their employer's property.

 • Employers can't ask if employees have a firearm in their vehicle, search for them, or prevent an employee from entering the parking lot because they have a lawful firearm in their vehicle.